rdkcentral/rdkb-halif-emmc/docs/pages/eMMCHalSpec.md

 ## Memory Model

-### Caller Responsibilities:
+### Caller Responsibilities

    1. Allocate and deallocate memory for parameters passed to specific functions, as outlined in the API documentation, to prevent memory leaks.

-### Module Responsibilities:
+### Module Responsibilities

    1. Manage and deallocate memory used for its internal operations.
    2. Release all internally allocated memory upon closure to prevent memory leaks.